 Why This Strengthens the SDA Position

-Because the earthly sanctuary could never truly remove sin.
-Hebrews 10:1-4 makes this crystal clear:
+As students of the Bible, you must remember that the earthly sanctuary could never truly remove sin.
+Hebrews 10:4 makes this crystal clear:

 “For it is not possible that the blood of bulls and goats should take away sins.”